freenas/freenas-docs/userguide/zfsprimer.rst

 adding a dedicated cache device.
 SSD cache devices only help if the active data is larger than system RAM but small enough that a significant percentage fits on the SSD.
-As a general rule, L2ARC should not be added to a system with less than 64 GB of RAM, and the size of an L2ARC should not exceed five times the amount of RAM.
+As a general rule, L2ARC should not be added to a system with less than 32 GB of RAM, and the size of an L2ARC should not exceed ten times the amount of RAM.
 In some cases, it may be more efficient to have two separate pools: one on SSDs for active data, and another on hard drives for rarely used content.
 After adding an L2ARC device, monitor its effectiveness using